 welcoming of, one another.
 Anne believes ‘embrace’ is a much better word for talking about cultures, and the ways

-currently resides with her husband and children in the USA, and is a Resident Artist at Artists & Makers Studios in Rockville,
+She currently resides with her husband and children in Maryland, and is a Resident Artist at Artists & Makers Studios